micosmogames/toolbox/aframe/md/keyboard.md

 -------- | -----------
 addListeners(keymap,&nbsp;comp,&nbsp;keySpecs) | Generates a set of key mappings for the component *comp* matching *keyspecs* to key definitions in the supplied *keymap*.
 If no *keyspecs* are supplied then all key definitions in the *keymap* are mapped. *keySpecs* must be an array of zero or more specifications.
 See [KEYSPECS](#KEYSPECS) for more details. removeListeners(keymap,&nbsp;comp,&nbsp;keys) | Removes the key mappings for the component *comp* matching *keys* to key definitions in the supplied *keymap*.
-If no *keys* are provided then all key definitions in the *keymap* are removed. *keys* must be an array of zero or more logical names.
+If no *keys* are provided then all key definitions in the *keymap* are removed. *keys* must be an array of zero or more logical names. noVisibilityChecks() | Removes the element visibility check when dispatching key events.
+A listener will only be inactive if the owning/related component is paused.

 ### KEYSPECS